-The notice of your latest property assessment arrived the first week of January 2021.
+The notice of your latest property assessment arrived the first week of January 2022.
 For tenants who have not seen a copy you can reach out to your property owner or manager or look up your assessment at bcassessment.ca.
-We've updated this toolkit for members to help guide you through your property assessment decision and navigate the appeal process if that's a step you choose to take.
+We're sharing this toolkit with members to help guide you through your property assessment decision and navigate the appeal process if that's a step you choose to take.